Updated on March 14, 2022

 Of course, before your start prospecting, you will need the data about your prospects.
-Data means many different things for each business, and every business is collecting data differently.
+Data means many different things for different businesses, and every business is collecting data differently.
 All of this data is relevant to the salesperson in order to sell.
-When they get all that information in their hands that makes them better at what they do.
+When they get all that information in their hands, they become better at what they do.

 Next, I believe you will need to know the names and job titles of the people working in those companies.
 Sales.Rocks platform offers the option to see the hierarchy of the company using the “Organizational View” tab.

-When your SDRs know who the CEO / Chief Revenue Sales / Account Executive is or pretty much who is who and on which position in the targeted company, they will know who to contact and how to address them.
-Whether your sales strategy includes cold calling, cold emailing, or both, everything is much easier when you have the right phone numbers and their active emails.
+When your SDRs know who the CEO / Chief Revenue Sales / Account Executive is – or pretty much who is who and on which position in the targeted company – they will know who to contact and how to address them.
+Whether your sales strategy includes cold calling, cold emailing, or both, everything is much easier when you have the right phone numbers and active emails.

 The first most difficult part for all businesses is getting these data streams in.
 What Sales Automation platforms do to serve their customers is removing the complexity behind searching for the needed data & collecting it manually.